Lock Dates

 | Reports | No (you can still view historical reports) |

-Automatic Lock Date Updates
+Automatic and Optional Lock Date Updates

 During Migration